 \section{Abstract}

-It is shown that there exist a subsequence for which the multiple ergodic averages of commuting invertible measure preserving transformations of a Lebesgue probability space converge almost everywhere provided that the maps are weakly mixing with an ergodic extra condition.
-The proof provides a example of non-singular dynamical system for which the maximal ergodic inequality does not hold.
-We further get that the non-singular strategy to solve the pointwise convergence of the Furstenberg ergodic averages fails. \\ \textbf{Revised version.}
+It is shown that there is a non-singular dynamical system for which the maximal ergodic inequality does not hold.
+The proof is accomplished by proving that there exist a subsequence for which the multiple ergodic averages of commuting invertible measure preserving transformations of a Lebesgue probability space converge almost everywhere provided that the maps are weakly mixing with an ergodic extra condition.
+We further get that the non-singular strategy to solve the pointwise convergence of the Furstenberg ergodic averages fails. \\